AnyBody/tutorials/Motion_Capture_Movement/lesson4.md

 % seealso: `Andersen et al. 2009 <http://www.tandfonline.com/doi/abs/10.1080/10255840903067080>`_
 % for details on how the parameter identification algorithm works, and the math behind.

-Now, let us change our focus to a top-down approach and see what the technology can do with real motion capture data.
-That will be the subject of {doc}`Lesson 5 <lesson5>`.
+Now that you've explored a comprehensive AMMR model using real motion capture data and created two simple models yourself, let's dive into some common troubleshooting tips for C3D files in {doc}`Lesson 5 <lesson5>`.